open/close all folders

 - Maltheism (from mal, meaning bad/sickness and theism meaning theism) is the belief that a God or Gods exist, but they are malevolent or incompetent.
 Few religions have a wholly maltheistic view of the world, though several include maltheistic strands - for example, gods of evil, such as Ate (the Goddess of Evil, Folly, and Destruction) in Hellenistic mythology.
 Abrahamic belief in the Devil can be seen as a variant - although the exact nature (or even his existence) of the devil is not universally agreed on in Abrahamic theology, he is often construed as a supernatural agency with malicious intentions for humans.
 A related concept is Hypothetical Maltheism, used as a criticism of religion by agnostics and atheists, which holds that, if God exists, he would be unworthy of worship due to the Problem of Evil (which asks how and why a benevolent, omnipotent God even allows evil to exist) and the Problem of Hell (which addresses Hell and questions the justice and necessity of eternal torment as punishment for the sins of a single mortal lifetime).
 Unsurprisingly, several religious responses exist to such a line of thought.

 - Misotheism ("hatred of Gods") is a related concept to Maltheism, but is more active in its meaning — rather than mere belief in a malevolent God, misotheism is an outright hatred of said God.
 Older Than Feudalism, maltheistic positions and characters appear in Icelandic sagas and in some Hellenistic sagas.
 It is distinct from Maltheism in the sense that, whilst Maltheism is the position that God is unworthy of worship, Misotheism is active hatred for God.
 Frequently leads to Hollywood atheism.
 Several Norse saga characters, e.g. Hrafnkell on Hrafnkell's saga were called goðlauss (godless) because of their disdain of the Norse deities and rather relying on themselves.
-It seems the Scandinavian tendency on Atheism has far longer roots than the modern era, even extending to their Pagan past.

 The Punisher: There are times I'd like to get my hands on God.